Стратегии на образователната и научната политика

 1. Intercultural education provides every learner with the cultural knowledge, attitudes and skills necessary to achieve active and full participation in society.

-We believe this reects the temptation to “adapt” the curricula to students’ cultural specificity, in terms of early enhanced learning courses that can help young people’s career development in the field of material production.
+We believe this reflects the temptation to “adapt” the curricula to students’ cultural specificity, in terms of early enhanced learning courses that can help young people’s career development in the field of material production.
 This occurs at the expense of hours in general subjects, in some cases to such an extent that graduates of this type of schools are deprived of the right to continue their education to a higher degree.
 Living conditions of people from minority communities are often quoted as justification.
 The argument is that continuing a child’s education to secondary level, not to mention university level, is extremely unlikely in such communities; thus, the school should provide children with some basic knowledge and skills, allowing them a stable livelihood for themselves and their families.
 The above cited second principle of intercultural education is explicit in its differentiation from similar trends.

 2. Intercultural education provides all learners with cultural knowledge, attitudes and skills that enable them to contribute to respect, understanding and solidarity among individuals, ethnic, social, cultural and religious groups and nations.